Kass-i/PIM/README.md

     - Turning on edit mode unchecks all ingredients (with confirmation dialog).
     - Ingredients with the same tag, name, and unit are grouped and summed.

-Additionally there is a **drawer** which contains user's information, a login/logout button and a toggle to change the theme of the app (system one is the default).
+Additionally there is a **drawer** which contains user's information, a login/logout button, a toggle to change the theme of the app (system one is the default) and language setting (Polish or English).

 ### Firestore
 Firestore is used to save users' recipes.
 Database structure: `/{user_uid}/{recipe_name}`.
 Every recipe contains: